Asymmetry-aware Scalable Locking: Evaluation

-Finally, we evaluate \design{} in SQLite, which is a relational database and has been used in Azure IoT edge server~\cite{Azure}.
+Finally, we evaluate \design{} in SQLite, which has been used in Azure IoT edge servers~\cite{Azure}.
 We place 1/3 \texttt{Insert}, 1/3 simple query (point query on an indexed column) and 1/3 complex query (range query on an indexed column with a filter on a non-indexed column) in a \texttt{DEFERRED} transaction enclosed in an epoch.
-Moreover, we add an extremely long full-table-scan on a 100k table every 1000 executions in the same epoch to present that \design{} can survive on some occasionally appeared extremely long requests.
-SQLite is configured to use the \texttt{Multi-thread} threading modes.
-Different from previous benchmarks, SQLite uses locks to protect the internal state machine.
+Moreover, we add an extremely long full-table scan on a 100k table every 1000 executions in the same epoch to present that \design{} can survive on some occasionally appeared extremely long requests.
+SQLite uses locks to protect the internal state machine.
 The transaction can commit successfully only in a certain state.
-Thus epoch's latency greatly fluctuates, which results in a non-linear growth in little core's latency as shown in Figure~\ref{fig:ch4_sqlite_cdf}.
-It also amplifies the differences of transaction success rate in big and little cores when using ShflLock and causes the latency collapses in little cores.
-Moreover, both the simple and the complex \texttt{Select} operations have much shorter execution time than the \texttt{Insert} operation.
-Thus, 2/3 of the requests have extremely short tail latency (latency grows significantly after y$>$2/3 in Figure~\ref{fig:ch4_sqlite_cdf}).
-However, \design{} is still able to precisely keep the tail latency under the SLO and improve the throughput as shown in Figure \ref{fig:ch4_sqlite_exp2}.
-The occasionally appeared extremely long epoch only causes a window shrink, \design{} can quickly adjust it back to the suitable size in the following execution.
-Thus, it does not influence the performance.
-TAS lock shows little-core-affinity here (big cores have longer latency).
-Thus, it has both lower throughput and a longer tail latency than the MCS lock. \design{} can bring up to 2.1x throughput speedup to the TAS lock (55\% to MCS, 2.1x to pthread\_mutex\_lock and 35\% to ShflLock) without violating SLO.
+Thus epochs' latencies greatly fluctuate and grow non-linearly in Figure~\ref{fig:ch4_sqlite_cdf}.
+It also widens the gap of the transaction's success rate in big and little cores when using \texttt{SHFL-PB10} and causes a latency collapse in little cores.
+Both the simple and the complex \texttt{Select} operations have a much shorter execution time than the \texttt{Insert} operation.
+Thus, 2/3 of the requests have shorter tail latency (latency grows significantly after y$>$2/3 in Figure~\ref{fig:ch4_sqlite_cdf}).
+However, even with some occasionally appeared extremely long epochs, \design{} still can precisely keep the tail latency under the SLO and improve the throughput as shown in Figure \ref{fig:ch4_sqlite_exp2}. \design{} brings up to 2.1x speedup to the TAS lock (55\% to MCS, 2.1x to pthread\_mutex\_lock and 35\% to \texttt{SHFL-PB10}) without violating SLO.